koorscolors/artist-simple-image-workflow/README.md

 - Create `working` and `output` directories if they don't exist
 - Convert all images to JPG format
 - Resize to max 1024px on longest dimension
-- Add copyright metadata for "Cooper Graham Beckel"
+- Add copyright metadata for "YOURNAME"
 - Add a simple watermark with your name
 - Place final images in the `output` directory